VIAME/VIAME/README.md

 Windows.
 The '-j8' tells the build to run multi-threaded using 8 threads, this is useful for a faster build though if you get an error it can be difficult to know here it was, in which case running just 'make' might be more helpful.
-For Windows, urrently VS2013 thru VS2015 (with only early versions of 2017, not latest) are supported.
+For Windows, currently VS2013 thru VS2015 (with only early versions of 2017, not latest) are supported.
 If using CUDA, version 8.0 is desired, along with Python 2.7.
 Other versions have yet to be tested extensively.
 On Windows it can also be beneficial to use Anaconda to get multiple python packages.
 Boost Python (turned on by default